Partitioning of a graph into induced subgraphs not containing prescribed cliques

 Let ${\PP}$ be a graphical property.
-The conditional chromatic number $\chi(H,\PP)$ of $H$, is the smallest integer $k$ for which there is a decomposition of $V(H)$ into sets $V_1,\ldots,V_k$ such that for each $1\leq i\leq k$, $H[V_i]$ satisfies the property $\PP$.
+The conditional chromatic number $\chi(H,\PP)$ of $H$, is the smallest integer $k$ for which there is a decomposition of $V(H)$ into sets $V_1,\ldots,V_k$ such that for each $1\leq i\leq k$, $H[V_i]$ satisfies property $\PP$.
 Harary in 1985 introduced this extension of graph coloring ~\cite{MR778402}.
-Suppose that $\G$ is a family of graphs, when $\PP$ is the property that a subgraph induced by each color class does not contain any copy of members of $\G$, we write $\chi_{\G}(H)$ instead of $\chi(H, \PP)$.
+Suppose that $\G$ is a family of graphs.
+For the property $\PP$ of being $\G$-free (i.e. a graph that has this property does not contain any subgraph isomorphic to a graph from $\G$), we write $\chi_{\G}(H)$ instead of $\chi(H, \PP)$.
 Here, we say a graph $H$ has a $\G$-free $k$-coloring if $\chi_{\G}(H)\leq k$.
 For simplicity of notation, when $\G=\{G\}$, we write $\chi_G(H)$ instead of $\chi_{\G}(H)$.
-An ordinary $k$-coloring of $H$ can be viewed as $\G$-free $k$-coloring of a graph $H$ by taking $\G=\{K_2\}$.
-Let the family $\C$ consist of all cycles with length at least $3$.
-A $\C$-free $k$-coloring of a graph $H$ is a partition of $V(H)$ into $V_1,\ldots,V_k$ such that each $H[V_i]$ is acyclic.The vertex arboricity of a graph $H$, denoted by $a(H)$, is the minimum $k$ for which $H$ has a $\C$-free $k$-coloring.
+An ordinary $k$-coloring of $H$ can be viewed as a $K_2$-free $k$-coloring of a graph $H$.
+Let the family $\C$ consist of all cycles.
+A $\C$-free $k$-coloring of a graph $H$ is a partition of $V(H)$ into $V_1,\ldots,V_k$ such that each $H[V_i]$ is acyclic.
+The vertex arboricity of a graph $H$, denoted by $a(H)$, is the minimum $k$ for which $H$ has a $\C$-free $k$-coloring.
 The vertex arboricity was introduced by Chartrand, Kronk, and Wall in~\cite{Chartrand}.

-As a hardness result for $G$-free coloring, Alchioptas showed that if $|V(G)|\geq 3$, verifying whether a graph admits a $2$-coloring such that each color class does not contain any copy of $G$ is NP-complete\cite{achlioptas1997complexity}.
+As a hardness result for $G$-free coloring, Alchioptas showed that if $|V(G)|\geq 3$, verifying whether a graph admits a $2$-coloring such that each color class does not contain any copy of $G$ is NP-complete while it is well-known that the property of being 2-colorable can be solved in linear time\cite{achlioptas1997complexity}.